Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-10-the-constructor-and-the-factory.md

 ## What has not been measured

-Where the eight bytes come from.
 Whether the constructed shape's advantage over the factory shape survives a target that is not a captured constant.
 Any depth beyond one construction.